retsyx/amity/README.md

 ### HDMI Configuration

 Amity uses a concept of activities to organize the different uses of a home theater system, similar to Harmony remotes.
-Every activity has a source device (i.e. Apple TV, or PlayStation), an audio output device (i.e. a receiver, or TV for volume commands), an HDMI input switching device (i.e. a receiver, or TV), and a display (typically a TV).
+Every activity has a source device (i.e. Apple TV, or PlayStation), an audio output device (i.e. a receiver, or TV for volume commands), an HDMI input switching device (i.e. a receiver), and a display (typically a TV).
 Amity supports up to 5 activities (because that is the number of buttons available on Siri remotes).

 Configuring activities is fairly straightforward thanks to HDMI-CEC.